OdedRub/rafael-project/readme.md

     6. Once it’s running, we would come and pick you up immediately

-Bonus – do as much as possible from the above using Multistage Docker If you encounter any issues with these primitive technologies, we highly recommend using Google, we believe you’ll be able to get most of the answers from this tool.
+Bonus – do as much as possible from the above using Multistage Docker.

+If you encounter any issues with these primitive technologies, we highly recommend using Google, we believe you’ll be able to get most of the answers from this tool.

 Good Luck!